Azure-Samples/event-hubs-dotnet-user-notifications/readme.md

 1. Get and set up a subscription for the notification service of your choice
 2. Clone or copy the project to your machine
-2. Open the `ConnectTheDots\Azure\AppToNotifyUsers\AppToNotifyUsers.sln` solution in Visual Studio
+2. Open [AppToNotifyUsers.sln](https://github.com/Azure-Samples/event-hubs-dotnet-user-notifications/blob/master/AppToNotifyUsers.sln) solution in Visual Studio
 3. Edit App.config in the Worker Host folder to provide the following
 	1. The connection string to your Event Hub
 	2. The URL for the web service which you will use to push the data